Costume Jewelry Ring with Rhodium Plating

 Hi,

 Rhodium plate by itself cannot be given a matte finish in most cases.
-It is usually the texture of the underlying metal which will give a rhodium plate a matte-like look.
+It is usually the texture of the underlying metal which will give rhodium plate a matte-like look.

-Rhodium plate is generally a width equal to 1/100th of the thickness of one strand of hair.
-Because rhodium plate is so thin, any attempts to give it a matte finish would remove the layer of rhodium plate.
+Because rhodium plate is so thin, any attempts to give the plate a matte finish would usually remove the layer of rhodium plate.

-The copper in the brass is what is causing your finger to turn green.
 If you intend on wearing the ring again, it is best to have the rhodium plate reapplied.
-The ring may look like it used to, as long as the original texture of the brass on the ring remained the same.
+The ring may look like it used to, as long as the original texture on the surface of the brass band remained the same.

 Suzanne Gardner